 Each academic year, ESEI organises company visits for students, this allow the students to experience and see the different processes and activities of the companies and their employees.

 Once per semester, companies come to ESEI to offer internships and jobs as well as meet interested students and start the recruitment process with the candidates.
 Find out more here from last editions:

-Our next career fair will take place on March 25th from 12.00 to 3pm.
+Our next career fair will take place on May 6th from 12.00 to 1.30pm for networking between students and companies and from 1.30 to 3pm for companies to network.
 Register here for the net career fair.